 Proximity readers can be used as standalone system or part of an integrated building management system.
-Prox cards have the added benefit over keyfobs of being able to print on them photos and other user information enabling the cards to become ID cards as well as a device to legitimately access the client’s building and areas within their building.
+Prox cards have the added benefit over keyfobs of being able to print photos and other user information on them, enabling the cards to become ID cards as well as a device to legitimately access the client’s building and areas within their building.

 For expert advice on all your Access Control needs, why not call us now to arrange for one of our friendly Security Consultants to help design a new Access Control solution customised to suit your home or business.